RivanHeir/Stat316-Final-Project/README.md

 # Stat316-Final-Project
 Final project for Advanced Statistical Modelling.
+My good friend and classmate Donovan Roddy and I worked to investigate what associations may exist between adolescent academic performance, such as high school or college GPA and standardized test scores, and sexual behaviors throughout young adulthood and later in life.
+To address these questions, we performed multilevel Poisson regression on data from the National Longitudinal Study of Youth from 1997 (NSRL97).

 ## Deliverable